lucas-colares/INCTs/README.md

+# "Collaborative research networks as a strategy to synthesize knowledge of Amazonian biodiversity" repository 🌴🤝🏦

+---

+## Overview

+---

 ## Repository Structure

 Below is an overview of the repository’s folder structure:

 ```
 ├── datasets
-│   └── csv                # Lists all crop species with their taxonomic and identifier information.
+│   └── csv      # Contains CSV data files used in the study.
-│       ├── bolsistas_incts.csv                # Lists all crop species with their taxonomic and identifier information.
+│       ├── bolsistas_incts.csv      # Lists fellows affiliated with the INCTs, including identifiers and affiliations.
-│       ├── gbif_data.csv          # Defines categorical groupings (e.g., native vs. exotic) for the species.
+│       ├── gbif_data.csv      # Dataset extracted from GBIF containing species distribution data.
-│       ├── gbif_macrophyte.csv          # Provides basic metadata and descriptive details for each crop.
+│       ├── gbif_macrophyte.csv      # Data on macrophyte species collected from GBIF.
-│       ├── incts.csv          # The merged dataset combining crop, species, and pollinator dependency data for analysis.
+│       ├── incts.csv      # Data on spatial distribution of INCTs across Brazil.
-│       ├── neo_sex.csv          # Contains the pollinator dependency levels for each crop.
+│       ├── neo_sex.csv      # Lists fellows affiliated with the INCTs and their sex.
-│       └── taoca_data.csv      # Lists the pollinator species data used in the study.
+│       └── taoca_data.csv      # Dataset extracted from TAOCA containing species data.
-│   └── pdf                # Lists all crop species with their taxonomic and identifier information.
+│   └── pdf      # Contains PDF files used in the study.
-│       └── res_2022.pdf                # Lists all crop species with their taxonomic and identifier information.
+│       └── res_2022.pdf      # Document with results on the 2022 call for INCT proposals.
-│   └── spatial                # Lists all crop species with their taxonomic and identifier information.
+│   └── spatial      # Contains spatial files for geographic analysis.
-│       ├── BR_Regioes_2023.shp                # Lists all crop species with their taxonomic and identifier information.
+│       ├── BR_Regioes_2023.shp      # Shapefile with Brazilian regions for spatial analysis.
-│       ├── BR_UF_2022.shp                # Lists all crop species with their taxonomic and identifier information.
+│       ├── BR_UF_2022.shp      # Shapefile with Brazilian states for spatial analysis.
-│       └── brazilian_legal_amazon.shp                # Lists all crop species with their taxonomic and identifier information.
+│       └── brazilian_legal_amazon.shp      # Shapefile defining the Brazilian Legal Amazon boundaries.
 │
 ├── figures
-│   ├── 2022_proposals.tif                # Lists all crop species with their taxonomic and identifier information.
+│   ├── 2022_proposals.tif      # Barplot showing proposals submitted in 2022 by Brazilian regions.
-│   ├── all_maps.tif          # Defines categorical groupings (e.g., native vs. exotic) for the species.
+│   ├── all_maps.tif      # Compilation of various maps used in the study.
-│   ├── map_biodiversity.tif          # Provides basic metadata and descriptive details for each crop.
+│   ├── map_biodiversity.tif      # Map illustrating biodiversity INCTs distribution.
-│   ├── map_coords&students.tif          # The merged dataset combining crop, species, and pollinator dependency data for analysis.
+│   ├── map_coords&students.tif      # Map showing the distribution of coordinators and students og INCTs across Brazil.
-│   └── proportion_taxa.tif      # Lists the pollinator species data used in the study.
+│   └── proportion_taxa.tif      # Visualization of taxa proportions in the GBIF vs. TAOCA datasets.
 │
 ├── figures_edit
-│   ├── all_maps_edit.tif                # Lists all crop species with their taxonomic and identifier information.
+│   ├── all_maps_edit.tif      # Edited version of all_maps.tif.
-│   ├── map_biodiversity_edit.tif          # Defines categorical groupings (e.g., native vs. exotic) for the species.
+│   ├── map_biodiversity_edit.tif      # Edited version of map_biodiversity.tif.
-│   ├── map_coords&students_edit.tif          # Provides basic metadata and descriptive details for each crop.
+│   ├── map_coords&students_edit.tif      # Edited version of map_coords&students.tif.
-│   └── proportion_taxa_edit.tif      # Lists the pollinator species data used in the study.
+│   └── proportion_taxa_edit.tif      # Edited version of proportion_taxa.tif.
 │
 ├── old_packages
-│   ├── tabulizer_0.2.2.tar.gz          # Defines categorical groupings (e.g., native vs. exotic) for the species.
+│   ├── tabulizer_0.2.2.tar.gz      # R package for extracting tables from PDFs.
-│   └── tabulizerjars_1.0.1.tar.gz           # Contains data from the Brazilian Agricultural Production (PAM) survey for 2021, detailing crop production statistics at the municipal level.
+│   └── tabulizerjars_1.0.1.tar.gz      # Java dependency required for the tabulizer package.
 │
 ├── scripts
-│   ├── 00. setup.R          # Defines categorical groupings (e.g., native vs. exotic) for the species.
+│   ├── 00. setup.R      # Script for setting up the R environment and loading dependencies.
-│   ├── 01. sex survey.R          # Defines categorical groupings (e.g., native vs. exotic) for the species.
+│   ├── 01. sex survey.R      # Script to scrap data on sex of coordinators and students of INCTs.
-│   └── 02. data analysis.R      #Main R script for data processing, statistical analysis, and visualization.
+│   └── 02. data analysis.R      # Main R script for data processing, statistical analysis, and visualization.
 │
-├── INCT.Rproj             # RStudio project file for organizing and managing the analysis environment, ensuring reproducibility and streamlined access to scripts and data.
+├── INCT.Rproj      # RStudio project file for organizing and managing the analysis environment.
 │
-├── LICENSE             # RStudio project file for organizing and managing the analysis environment, ensuring reproducibility and streamlined access to scripts and data.
+├── LICENSE      # License file specifying the terms of use and distribution of the repository.
 │
-└── README.md              # This file
+└── README.md      # Documentation file providing an overview of the project and instructions for use.
 ```

 ---